Alex-Holzer/Code_Snippets/read_file.md

     case_sensitive: bool = True
 ) -> DataFrame:
     """
-    Perform a configurable case-sensitive find-and-replace operation on specified columns of a DataFrame.
+    Perform a configurable case-sensitive or case-insensitive find-and-replace operation on specified columns of a DataFrame.

     This function replaces all occurrences of 'find_string' with 'replace_string' in the specified column(s) of the input DataFrame.
 The operation can be case-sensitive or case-insensitive.